 - A dry cloth or paper towels

-How Often You Should Clean Your Oven
+How Often Should You Clean Your Oven

 Wondering, “How often should I clean my oven?”?
 Well, that depends on how often your oven is used.
 If your oven is used on a regular basis, you should make it a part of your monthly cleaning routine, in addition to wiping it down weekly.
 Of course, the best thing to do when you have spills in the oven is to wipe them up immediately, before the spills become baked on.
 Baked-on food and grease can cause the oven to smoke and smell bad, thus affecting the taste and smell of the food.